About Forest School

 Who runs forest school?

-We are fortunate to have 3 qualified Forest School Leaders – Mrs. Turner, Mrs. Roebuck and Mrs. Underwood who run the sessions on a daily basis.
+We are fortunate to have 3 qualified Forest School Leaders – Mrs. Turner, Mrs. Roebuck and Miss.
+Smith who run the sessions on a daily basis.

 Where do we go?

 We are very lucky to have our own woodland environment which has a pond, fire pit and an enchanted cottage, amongst other exciting places.

 A place of freedom, mental and physical

 When do we go?